Cooling fan always running

 Common Symptoms & Causes

-If your Bosch HII8057U is experiencing a cooling fan that won’t shut off, you may notice one or more of the following signs:
+If your Bosch HII8057U has a cooling fan that won’t shut off, look for these symptoms:

-This issue is most commonly caused by a faulty temperature sensor or a failing control board that is incorrectly reading residual heat levels, preventing the fan relay from signaling a proper shutdown.
+This issue is often caused by a faulty temperature sensor or a failing control board that misreads residual heat levels, preventing the fan relay from signaling a proper shutdown.

 Safety First